I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfhwaccess/nf-wdfhwaccess-wdf_write_port_buffer_uchar.md

 ## Remarks

-The size of the buffer must be large enough to contain at least the specified number of bytes.</p>
+The size of the buffer must be large enough to contain at least the specified number of bytes.

 ## Requirements
 | &nbsp; | &nbsp; |